-In 2019, the Board formed the Environmental Social Governance, and Health and Safety Committee ("ESGHSC").
-The ESGHSC is comprised of Ms. Erin Johnston (Chair), Ms. Kimberley Wood, and Mr. Andrew Bartlett, each of whom is independent as that term is defined in NI 52-110.
+The Environmental Social Governance, and Health and Safety Committee ("ESGHSC") is comprised of Ms. Erin Johnston (Chair), Ms. Kimberley Wood, and Mr. Andrew Bartlett, each of whom is independent as that term is defined in NI 52-110.

-The ESGHSC is responsible for assisting the Board with reviewing the Company's performance with respect to Environmental Social Governance, and Health and Safety matters, including the Board's oversight of the Company's climate-related risks and opportunities.
+The ESGHSC is responsible for assisting the Board with reviewing the Company's performance with respect to environmental social governance, and health and safety matters, including the Board's oversight of the Company's climate-related risks and opportunities.
 The roles and responsibilities of the ESGHSC include reviewing and providing recommendations to the Board on the following:

-- performance of the Company related to environmental, social, governance, and health and safety - environmental, social governance, and health and safety risks - provide oversight for the company's strategy and approach to responding to climate-related risks and opportunities - compliance with environmental, social, governance, and health and safety legal and regulatory requirements - external environmental, social, governance, climate change and health and safety reporting disclosures, including reviewing the Company's approach to climate-related risks and opportunities; and - the Company's strategy to address environmental, social, governance, and health and safety trends, future regulations and decisions that could impact the performance of the Company, including the Company's strategy and response to climate-related risks and opportunities.
+- performance of the Company related to environmental, social, governance, and health and safety - climate change, environmental, social governance, and health and safety risks - provide oversight for the company's strategy and approach to responding to climate-related risks and opportunities - compliance with environmental, social, governance, and health and safety legal and regulatory requirements - external environmental, social, governance, climate change and health and safety reporting disclosures, including reviewing the Company's approach to climate-related risks and opportunities; and

+• the Company's strategy to address environmental, social, governance, and health and safety trends, future regulations and decisions that could impact the performance of the Company, including the Company's strategy and response to climate-related risks and opportunities.